goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 - - -

 Due to the nature of the UI tools (namely that the proof tree generated by the tools must always be valid), these derived proof tree snippets have concrete terms substituted in, are checked for validity and added directly to the main proof tree.
-To remove clutter, the snippet of the proof tree is stored separate form the main proof tree structure.
+To remove clutter, the snippet of the proof tree is stored separate from the main proof tree structure.
 To demonstrate, let's take a look at a derived rule in the D.EAK calculus, $W_R$:

 $$\frac{\displaystyle \frac
 {X \vdash Y}